Negotiation Assistant Technical Details

 When a seller has something that a buyer is interested in, both parties must agree to a price.
 When supply exceeds demand and prices are low, stores typically take a simple approach to this: you either accept their price or there's no deal.
 This works fine when there are many sellers competing to sell the same item.
 But for rarer items, or even just more expensive ones (cars, houses, etc.), there's often an element of negotiation involved.

 In theory, the optimal solution is to choose the price that maximizes total utility across both players.
-But in the real world, we have no good way to determine a human's utility function.
+But in the real world, we have no good way to determine another human's utility function, and people can simply lie about how much they value the item.

 - Lower the relevance of manipulation/persuasion tactics.
 It does this by removing most of the communication that would normally be involved in a negotiation and limiting it to a one-time sharing of numbers.
 The participants will still want to share relevant information with each other, like past sale prices of similar items, but this is unavoidable, since there's no way around the fact that updating the other player's beliefs about a fair price in your direction will be advantageous.
 This tool just tries to take out all the non-informative communication, by removing the pressure to give the other person a number they want to hear.